charlesxu90/phbuilder/README.md

 To-do

 * Implement code to handle situation in neutralize where in the input file we are already neutral (and no conc set), and/or we have >= N_bufsrequired.
+* Combine the -auto and -ph flags for gentopol in a single -auto ph flag?

 ---